SSWConsulting/SSW.Rules.Content/rules/include-useful-details-in-emails/rule.md

 ---
 type: rule
-title: Do you include useful details in emails?
+title: Do you include URLs, screenshots, and code snippets in emails?
-seoDescription: Do you include useful details in your 'Done' email?
-Make sure to add relevant information such as URLs, screenshots, and code snippets to keep others informed about what's been done or needs to be done.
+seoDescription: Make sure to add relevant information such as URLs, screenshots, and code snippets to keep others informed about what's been done or needs to be done.
-uri: dones-do-you-include-useful-details-in-your-done-email
+uri: include-useful-details-in-emails
 authors:
   - title: Adam Cogan
     url: https://ssw.com.au/people/adam-cogan